pnp/sharing-is-caring/pnp-sic-contribution-guidance.md

 ### (Web Part, Extension, List Formatting Definition, Etc.)
 Contributing a code sample to the OfficeDevPnP can be more complex then a first time documentation contribution, but it is not something to be afraid of.
 In addition to the requirements of a first time contribution (GitHub account & a web browser), the only additional requirement is the installation of [VSCode](https://code.visualstudio.com/).

-The following Sharing-Is-Caring Code Sample contribution tutorials are available:
+The following Sharing-Is-Caring Code Sample contribution tutorial is available:

 ### Monthly hands-on tutorial
 Each month, a pre-scheduled, live hands-on session is available for OfficeDevPnP sample code contributions.